ensisoft/detonator/BUILDING.md

 > IF you do choose to use Conan then run the `conan install` command before cmake configure
 > and append `-DCMAKE_TOOLCHAIN_FILE=conan/conan_toolchain.cmake` and `-DPREFER_SYSTEM_PACKAGES=OFF`
 > to the cmake configure command.
+>

+> [!IMPORTANT]
+> It appears that Qt5 QWindow based OpenGL integration is broken under Wayland.
+Windows don't
+> always render properly and keyboard event is not working.
+This probably has something to do
+> with the so called 'window containers'.
+Since the twerps at Trolltech have dropped support for
+> Qt5 the bugs will likely not disappear.
+Additionally the whole wayland architecture itself
+> is still very much pre-alpha, so the whole situation is trash on more trash.
+>
+> The current workaround is to use X11.

 <details><summary>How to install dependencies</summary>